zeugri/taranisSoundGen/README.md

 OpenTX provides utilities for generating various sounds ("Voice Recorder" and "Voice Generator" utilities) but those only run on MS Windows systems.

-The "Taranis sound generator" is a simple script relying on macOS text to speech "say" utility.
+The "Taranis Sound Generator" is a simple bash script.
 Despite its name you can use this script for any RC remote running OpenTX and supporting sound speech.
 Maybe need to tweak audio format to adapt your hardware.

 It's purpose is to generate a complete sound pack from a text file containing output file names and text to be spoken.

 Author & Contact : \<alex at ledrone dot club>

 website : https://ledrone.club

+## Requirements

+### macOS

+No requirements, the ```opentxSoundGen.sh``` script will use the system command ```say``` to produce the sound files.

+### Linux / Unix

+You need to install ```mplayer``` in order to make the  ```opentxSoundGen.sh``` script able to produce the sound files.

+You also need Internet access as the text to speech processing relies on the Google Translate Text To Speech "API".

 ### OpenTX sound directory structure